microsoft/vscode-docs/CONTRIBUTING.md

 Limit the use of bold for emphasis unless it is crucial to get the user's attention.

-Use Markdown highlight (`blah`) for settings, filename and JSON attributes.
+Use Markdown highlight for settings, filename and JSON attributes.

     `files.exclude`
     `tasks.json`